Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 - Scraped bark on trees, marked intentionally.
 - Faint trails of smoke rising into the humid sky.

+- > *The trail winds onward, narrowing until it is little more than a scar in the undergrowth.
+Branches arch low overhead, forcing you to stoop, while vines and thorns tug at your sleeves and packs.
+The ground underfoot changes — the raw, tangled sprawl of the wild gives way to something subtly different.
+Roots are hacked short here, the densest brush pushed back into rough walls, as if by long and patient hands.*
+>
+> *Carvings appear on the trees: simple spirals, wave-marks, and crude symbols of sun and star.
+Some are fresh, cut deep into the bark; others are old, greyed over with lichen.
+A fallen log shows signs of careful notching, as if it once served as a step or a bridge.*
+>
+> *The air smells different too — a hint of woodsmoke carried through the damp, cloying mist, and underneath it, the faint sharp tang of bodies and cookfires and life.*
+>
+> *Somewhere ahead, just at the edge of hearing, comes the faint slap of water and the muted clatter of stone against stone — the quiet signs of a people not far removed.*

 As they crest a slight ridge, the jungle abruptly ends.

 Before them: a broad clearing.